 Artist Statement

-I'm captivated by the complexity and unpredictability of human connection.
-These portraits—taken in the homes of friends and acquaintances in Calgary, Canada—reflect a diverse spectrum of socio-political backgrounds, as well as national and sexual identities.
-I spend time listening to my subjects’ personal stories, transforming those conversations into fictionalized narratives within my images.
-Sometimes, I cast my Hinge dates as models, using the space between reality and fiction to imagine new forms of relationship.
-I occasionally place myself within the frame—becoming both observer and participant—as a way to examine my own desires, insecurities, and patterns of connection.
-As my romantic relationships are often short-lived, this process becomes a form of self-reflection and a journey inward.
-I'm fascinated by what the camera can capture—and what my subjects choose to reveal.
+Sometimes, I cast my Hinge dates as models, working within the space between reality and fiction to imagine new forms of connection.
+I occasionally place myself within the frame, becoming both observer and participant, as a way to examine my own desires, insecurities, and patterns of intimacy.
+As my romantic relationships are often short-lived, this process becomes a form of self-reflection and a way of turning inward.